 When you’ve gotten out into a great off-roading experience and get into a situation where you need your chains, there’s nothing worse than realizing that they’re too big and you’re stuck.
 Adjusting the fit of your chains is a fairly common procedure due to the differences in tire sizes.
-It’s pretty easy and straightforward to remove links from your ATV tire chains before you need them with just a little time and effort.
+It’s pretty straightforward to remove links from your ATV tire chains before you need them with just a little time and effort.

 Here is a simple tutorial on how to remove links from your ATV tire chains to get a great custom fit:

-4. Don’t forget that you will need to engage the tightening lever or cam and possibly put a chain tensioner on to help keep the chains snug against the wheel.
+Don’t forget that you will need to engage the tightening lever or cam and possibly put a chain tensioner on to help keep the chains snug against the wheel.
 If you do have spare links on the side chains, you’ll want to fasten them down to prevent damage to your fender wells.
 You will also want to keep your speed down while you’ve got chains on as well, preferably under 25 miles per hour.

-It’s important to remember that properly fitted chains have up to twice the life expectancy as poorly fitted chains due to broken links, excessive wear and similar issues.
+It’s important to remember that properly fitted chains have up to twice the life expectancy as poorly fitted chains due to broken links, excessive wear, and similar issues.

 By taking a little care to make sure they are properly fitted at the start and taking a little time to maintain them by letting them dry properly, fixing broken links and other issues will make your investment last a long time and give you every bit of performance you need out of them.
 Check out our Best ATV Tire Chains for Ice Fishing Review to find out more about the last product updates on the market.